 5. Sunglasses with UV protection

 As we’ve already established, the UV levels in Australia are high.
-Which means you’re going to want to protect your pretty little eyeballs, and you’re also going to want to see all the epic views.
-Invest in a decent pair of sunnies and we promise you’ll enjoy life so much more.
+Which means you’re going to want to protect your eyes and see all the epic views.
+Invest in a decent pair of sunnies and save yourself some squinting.

 6. Power bank

-If you’re in the middle of the Outback, the chances of charging your phone on the regular is slim pickings.
-The key here is to pack a hefty power bank so that your technologies stay juiced up.
-This way you’ll be able to keep instagramming that gorge/beach/kangaroo for your whole trip.
+If you’re in the middle of the Outback, the chances of charging your phone on the regular are slim.
+The key here is to pack a reliable power bank to keep your devices charged.

 7. Insect repellent